taeho-kil/Scene-Text-Rectification/README.md

 evaluate our method on real and synthetic scene text images and the experimental results show that our method achieves higher OCR rate than the previous approaches and also yields visually pleasing results.

+## Algorithm

+First, we extract character components by using character segmentation, then we perform the text rectification by aligning the top and bottom points of all extracted characters.

+### Character segmentation

+### Text rectification

 ## Experimental results